 - A thin layer of cedar wood is highly breathable, natural and adapts to the shape of your feet perfectly!

-- One of the best parts about these ultra-thin insoles is that they are moisture wicking by nature, keeping your feet dry all day long.
+- One of the best parts of these ultra-thin insoles is that they are moisture wicking by nature, keeping your feet dry all day long.

 - The natural oils present inside the wood cover up unpleasant odors in your shoes and replace them with a delicate forest scent.